Deification of Captain Shin

 15. Another item sponsored by Li Kaihe was an incense burner.
 The text on the burner is similar to the lines found on the Temple bell and they read: 沐恩弟子嘉應州黎開合敬奉・玉封四師爺䑓前・同治十一歲次壬申孟秋吉旦立・隆盛爐造.

 Part 2.
-The first temple in Kuala Lumpur
+When was the first temple in Kuala Lumpur founded

 Approximately, we can equate the line with:

-Humbly speaking, this temple was established in the early years of the Reign of Emperor Guangxu, of the previous Qing Dynasty, and it has been nearly 60 years since then.
+Humbly speaking, this temple was established in the 1st year of the Reign of Guangxu, of the previous Qing Dynasty, and it has been nearly 60 years since then.

 \(n\) Nearly 60 years Gregorian date Chinese date